 Aimed at providing developers with information about energy usage in their daily work with game engines.

-Whitepaper on mid-gameplay power measurement on PC and console
+Mid-gameplay power measurement on PC and console

 Showing the benefits and practical steps of measuring power during gameplay for managing the end-user experience, based on the actual experience with the game GOALS.
 This includes advice on where and how to implement these optimisations, what techniques are best to use to control wasted heat and electricity, and what the other co-benefits are for companies (reducing Scope 3.11 end user emissions).

-Testing, Advancing and Promoting Energy Saving Plugins
+Promoting Energy Saving Plugins for Unreal, Godot and Unity

 The SGA Energy Efficiency Network was born out of highly attended SGA Energy Efficiency meetups and workshops, where companies such as Microsoft, Unreal, Unity, Deck 13, Ubisoft, Nitro Games, and GOALS shared their best practices, tools, and ideas on how to optimize the energy efficiency of games and improve player experience.